 As with the static site generators, the list of headless CMSs is getting quite impressive.
 You can choose by license (open vs. closed source) or popularity (Github stars or Twitter followers).
 Some of the most popular options include Contentful, Prismic, and Forestry.
 Scrolling down, DatoCMS and ButterCMS are definitely worth a try.

 Commerce Layer makes it easy to transform your static site into a static ecommerce site.
-Prices and stock levels can be either imported at deploy time or fetched on the client side.
+Prices and stock levels can be either imported at deploy time or fetched on the client-side.
 All the shopping cart functionalities can be integrated through the API.
-Whether to link the hosted checkout from your shopping cart page or create a full branded experience depends on your project’s time-to-market requirements and budget.
+Whether to link the hosted checkout from your shopping cart page or create a fully branded experience depends on your project's time-to-market requirements and budget.